 On top of that, the cost to download the app was reduced significantly:

 This list highlights only a few of the companies embracing PWAs.
-Others include Trivago, Fandango, FlipKart, Lancome, Virgin, The Weather Channel App, and many more.
+Others include Trivago, Fandango, FlipKart, Lancome, Virgin, The Weather Channel App, and lots more.

 Where To Go From Here

-We’ve looked at the exciting ways PWAs are combining the best of Native App with the reach and flexibility of the Web.
-With PWAs available now, businesses have to wonder whether or not they really need a device-specific App anymore.
+We’ve looked at the exciting ways PWAs are combining the best of Native Apps with the reach and flexibility of the Web.
+With PWAs available now, businesses have to wonder whether or not they really need a device-specific app anymore.

-PWAs make it possible to experience your App cross-device and from anywhere with an internet connection (and sometimes even without one!).
+PWAs provide device-agnostic experiences for anyone and from anywhere with an internet connection (and sometimes even without one!).
 Whether you’re using older technology or the latest and greatest smartphone, PWAs remove the obstacles to users finding and engaging with your PWA.

 As time rolls on, we’ll begin to see even more a blurring of the line between where Native Apps end and PWAs begin.
-Visit PWA.rocks to see some Progressive Web Apps in action and experience for yourself the difference.
-And, of course, feel free to shoot any questions you may have my way.
-I’d be happy to answer them for you!
+Happy web browsing!